Grand Theft Auto: The Trilogy – The Definitive Edition: Developer and publisher response

 In response to the game's negative reception, Williamson said he was "enjoying this unparalleled level of scrutiny on our studio".
-On 19 November 2021, Rockstar apologised for the technical problems, admitting the games "did not launch in a state that meets our own standards of quality, or the standards our fans have come to expect".
-Rockstar reported members of the development team had been harassed online, and urged its community to "maintain a respectful and civil discourse".
-In January 2022, Strauss Zelnick, CEO of Take-Two Interactive, said the game had a "glitch" at launch that was resolved and the game performed "just great for the company"; some journalists felt Zelnick's comments were an attempt to downplay the release's major issues.
-The following month, Zelnick reiterated the game "definitely had some quality issues" and the company "did fall short", but noted the issues were being addressed.
-According to industry sources, the game's backlash resulted in Rockstar shelving remasters of Grand Theft Auto IV (2008) and Red Dead Redemption (2010), instead increasing focus on development for Grand Theft Auto VI.
+A week after release, Rockstar apologised for the technical problems, admitting the games "did not launch in a state that meets our own standards of quality, or the standards our fans have come to expect".
+Rockstar reported members of the development team had been harassed online and urged its community to remain civil.
+In January 2022, Take-Two's CEO, Strauss Zelnick, said the game had a "glitch" at launch that was resolved and the game performed "just great for the company"; some journalists felt Zelnick was downplaying the major issues, and the following month, he reiterated the company "did fall short" and the game "definitely had some quality issues" that were being addressed.
+According to industry sources, the backlash resulted in Rockstar shelving remasters of Grand Theft Auto IV (2008) and Red Dead Redemption (2010), instead increasing focus developing Grand Theft Auto VI (2026).
+In 2026, Williamson said he agreed with reactions to the game but disagreed "with how the game was released and the response to it from a development side", and felt only Rockstar could develop "a perfect redux".